Ridiculous-Innovations/AFNetworking/README.md

 ### AFHTTPRequestOperation

-`AFHTTPRequestOperation` is a subclass of `AFURLConnectionOperation` for requests using the HTTP or HTTPS protocols.
+`AFHTTPRequestOperation` is a subclass of `WBAURLConnectionOperation` for requests using the HTTP or HTTPS protocols.
 It encapsulates the concept of acceptable status codes and content types, which determine the success or failure of a request.

 Although `WBAHTTPRequestOperationManager` is usually the best way to go about making requests, `AFHTTPRequestOperation` can be used by itself.